Bidibidi Refugee Settlement: Education

 In Bidibidi, the majority of the schools were being built using capets before rebuilding with bricks as the settlement's transitions into a permanent city.
 In April 2019, it was reported that the camp featured five secondary schools in all the five zones of bidibidi with structures primarily temporary and facing challenges like deteriorating facilities and shortages of essential resources.
 As the area develops, these schools are intended to serve not only the refugee population but also the surrounding Ugandan communities.

 Access to quality education is limited for both refugees and the host community due to the shortage of schools, classrooms, and teachers, resulting in low performance of students in exams and practical knowledge. teacher-to-student ratios and a poor learning environment.
 The situation is worsened by inadequate school materials and lack of teacher training.
 The absence of vocational training institutions further restricted opportunities for students who cannot pursue secondary or tertiary education, significantly impacting their future livelihood prospects.
 Yangani Primary School, for example, served around 5,000 students in 2017, despite having a staff of only 38 teachers.
 The school was reported to face severe overcrowding, with some classrooms holding up to five students per desk, while others standd or sit on the floor due to a lack of space.
 The school had only 279 textbooks, meaning that on average, one textbook was shared among 18 students.
+Several NGOs, most notably Windle International Uganda, Plan International, and UNICEF, have worked to improve educational opportunities for refugees in Bidibidi.